badgerloop-software/chase-car-dashboard/README.md

 # Solar Car 2 Engineering (Chase Car) Dashboard

-This dashboard, which will on a Laptop ouside of the Solar Car, provides real-time monitoring and data visualization for our team.
+This dashboard, which will run on a Laptop outside of the Solar Car, provides real-time monitoring and data visualization for our team.
 It includes:

 - **Frontend**: React-based dashboard with live graphs and telemetry display
 - **Backend**: Python FastAPI server for data processing and WebSocket communication